Industry-Specific Compliance

 Education (FERPA)

-What applies — FERPA protects student education records.
-AI tools that receive student data must protect it.
-Consent and access controls.
+FERPA protects student education records.
+Schools and educational platforms that use AI tools touching student data need to ensure those tools protect records appropriately, with proper consent and access controls.

 Legal